Michaela McQueen: Characterisation and introduction

+Departures and return

-In July 2010, Bowes attended a meeting with producer Paul Marquess in which she complained about storylines involving her character and on-screen boyfriend Zak Ramsey (Kent Riley).
+In June 2010, Bowes attended a meeting with producer Paul Marquess in which she complained about storylines involving her character and on-screen boyfriend Zak Ramsey (Kent Riley).
 Marquess then decided to drop Bowes from the third series of Hollyoaks Later.
-Bowes then announced via Twitter, that she was leaving the serial in the following six months.
+Bowes then announced via Twitter that she was leaving the serial in the following six months.
 She also revealed details about a storyline involving character Kevin Smith (Cameron Crighton).
-Marquess was not made aware of Bowes' decision to leave.
-Storyliners were angry with her for revealing plot details.
-The programme's production were so "enraged" with Bowes' behaviour, that they quickly wrote Michaela out of the show.
+Marquess was not made aware of Bowes' decision to leave and the storyliners were angry with her for revealing plot details.
+The programme's production were so "enraged" with Bowes' behaviour that they quickly wrote Michaela out of the show.
 Michaela's departure aired in August 2010, when she is sacked from her job as a journalist.
 She then decides to move to London straightaway to be with Zak.

 In June 2011, it was announced that Michaela would be returning to feature in the fourth series of Hollyoaks Later.
 Producers had attempted to keep her return a secret, but were forced to go public when paparazzi photographed Bowes filming.
 Entertainment website Digital Spy later revealed that Michaela would also rejoin the main programme.
 During episodes of Hollyoaks Later Michaela announces that she is going to return home.
 Michaela will make her full-time return in October 2011.
 Bowes told Inside Soap that Michaela arrives back in the village feeling "very sure of herself" and takes an "instant dislike" to Lee Hunter (Alex Carter).
 Michaela and Amy strike up their duo once more, however Michaela is annoyed to learn Amy is in a relationship with Lee.
 While her family make it clear to her that "nobody's going to put on a special party now she is home".
 Bowes said that Michaela has not changed because "she's always going to get up to mischief".
 Michaela also uses every opportunity she gets to make an "idiot out of herself".
 Bowes stated that she would continue to request that the programme's writers create more "trouble" for Michaela.

 At the July 2012 Inside Soap Awards launch party, Bowes confirmed that she would be leaving Hollyoaks once again.
 She explained "I love Michaela and she's absolutely my baby.
 But I'm 23 years old now, and it's time to explore other things."